yindaheng98/gogistery/protocol/README.md

 }
 ```

-Higher-level protocol (`Heart.RequesterHeart`) will call this function to send a request according to some option (they will be a `Request` and a `RequestSendOption` you just implemented, enclosed into `TobeSendRequest`) via lower-level protocol (i.e. http, grpc, etc, implemented by you), and receive the response (it is `Response` you just implemented).
+Higher-level protocol (`"heart/requester".Heart`) will call this function to send a request according to some option (they will be a `Request` and a `RequestSendOption` you just implemented, enclosed into `TobeSendRequest`) via lower-level protocol (i.e. http, grpc, etc, implemented by you), and receive the response.

 In the implementation of `RequestProtocol`, you should do the following actions in `RequestProtocol.Request`: